 Does DNB's imposition of an informal supervisory measure result in an antecedent?

 Yes, when we impose an informal supervisory measure, the offence that prompted it qualifies as a supervisory antecedent.
-Our communications were somewhat ambiguous on this subject in the past, and financial institutions were not always aware that an informal measure was involved.
-We always will tell you clearly that we impose an informal measure.
 Regardless of whether we impose a supervisory measure, we can always weigh relevant instances of non-compliance with the law in assessing or reassessing someone's fitness and propriety.

 We use two types of informal measure: a warning letter and a compliance briefing.
 We use these measures, and sometimes combine them with a formal measure, whenever we find instances of non-compliance.
 This means that there is always an instance of non-compliance prompting the informal measure.
 That instance of non-compliance qualifies as a supervisory antecedent.